 Seymour Island, just off the Antarctic Peninsula, is one of the most important fossil sites on earth.
 It contains a bewildering array of different fossils, representing a great array of different environments, and also includes one of the very few uninterrupted sections across the Cretaceous/Tertiary boundary, the time when dinosaurs and many other life forms died out, probably due to meteorite or asteroid impact.

 Marine Plain in the Vestfold Hills is another important locality which is yielding a great diversity of fossils from 4.5–4.1 million years ago.
 Perhaps the best known are the fossil dolphins and whales.
 About 5 or 6 species are known but only two dolphins have been studied in detail.
 The dolphins are new to science and are very different from modern dolphins.
 They are quite common and occur as almost complete skeletons as if they died and sank gently into the mud without being disturbed by predators or rough sea conditions.
 They died in an embayment which was less than 40 metres deep.
-They consist of two species, one about 4.5 m long and the other about 8–9 m long.
+They consist of two species, one about 4.5m long and the other about 8–9m long.
 They are unusual in lacking teeth, and one, in being so large for a dolphin.
-They may have consumed squid by sucking them into their very long, slim jaws and locating them by echo-location devices.
+They may have located squid by echo-location devices and consumed them by sucking them into their very long, slim jaws.
 Other species of cetaceans are represented by fragments only.

 An interesting fossil from Marine Plain is a ‘palinurid’ crustacean — a small lobster.
 This family includes the modern lobsters of commerce around Australia.
 The group is now extinct from the Antarctic.
 The palinurids have another interesting aspect.
 They belong formally to the Family Palinuridae which includes Palinurus, Panulirus, and Linuparus.
 These names are all anagrams of each other and suggest a sense of humour among the group of biologists that named them.
 Palinurus in the ancient world, was the navigator in Virgil’s Aeneid.